The supply of residential accommodation in a dwelling is exempt from GST.

 For purchases under the payments or hybrid basis, you claim a credit when you make a payment.

-Gaming machines are machines that are constructed, designed or adapted for use in gambling.
+Gaming machines are constructed, designed or adapted for use in gambling.

 Gaming machine duty and GST

-If you operate gaming machines you should be registered for and paying gaming machine duty for each calendar month for all machines.
+If you operate gaming machines, you should be registered for and pay gaming machine duty for each calendar month for all machines.

-You must also pay GST on the value of the gaming machine revenue, which is:
+You must also pay GST on the value of the gaming machine revenue, based on:

 Calculating gaming machine revenue

-The gaming machine revenue for GST purposes is calculated from the information provided in the record keeping requirements for the Department of Internal Affairs.
+Calculate the gaming machine revenue for GST purposes from the information provided in the record keeping requirements for the Department of Internal Affairs.

-If your monthly machine analysis reports or cashless gaming machine analysis reports are prepared to coincide with the last day of your taxable periods, the report(s) prepared during this period can be used to calculate the gaming machine revenue.
+If your monthly machine analysis reports or cashless gaming machine analysis reports are prepared to coincide with the last day of your taxable periods, the report(s) can be used to calculate the gaming machine revenue.

 Paying problem gambling levy